Weekend Survival 101 Class

 Can I stay in a Motel if I do not want to camp out for this class?

-Yes you can!
-It’s nice to camp-out at class to enjoy the late night campfires but if you have back problems or would just like to have a hot shower every morning here is a list of local hotels and motels you can stay at.
+Yes you can.
+It’s nice to camp-out at class to enjoy the late night campfires but if you have back problems or would just like to have a hot shower every morning here is a list of local hotels, motels or even a B & B you can stay at.

 CLICK HERE for local Hotels/Motels